Andres-pixel35/Andres-pixel35/README.md

 ##

-I'm currently working on several projects in order to understand how "big" projects work
+I'm currently working on several data analysis projects for fun and to learn.

 Hobbies: Anime, read, walk and science